Format Review Procedure

 • it is not possible for the data users to easily manipulate the data in one of the formats we already support, or

-• the data is being provided in a specific format because it conforms to the requirements of a major international programme.
+• the data are being provided in a specific format because it conforms to the requirements of a major international programme.

 • The format is becoming a common community standard.